aramir/QuickFilterBy/readme.md

 ## Quick Filter By

 Mozilla Thunderbird extension that that adds a "Quick Filter By" messages list context menu which greatly speeds up creation of a Quick Filter for the most common use cases.
-Supports filtering by Sender, Recipient and a Subject line.

-> Note: this is, essentially, a modification of a [sample extension](https://github.com/thundernest/sample-extensions/tree/master/filter).
+Supports filtering by sender, recipient and a subject text either via a context menu or simply by alt-clicking on on of those fields right in the messages list.

-> I've removed a menu item entry and rearranged context menu a bit. **All credit goes to the original authors.**
+> The above functinality mimicks "quick filtering" from TheBat! e-mail client.